 Students examine spatial patterns and processes influencing the distribution, density, composition, and growth in human populations.
 Students focus on migration, and to a lesser extent, on fertility and mortality together with socio-economic, political, and environmental causes and consequences of population dynamics that vary between regions and over time.
 Writing enhanced.

 Prerequisite: GEOG 1321 or GEOG 2355 or GEOG 2356.

 GEOG 4358.
-Geography Of Texas.
+Geography of Texas.
 3 Hours.

-A survey of the regional geography of Texas.
+Students engage in a survey of the regional geography of Texas.
 Consideration is given to the significance of primary and secondary activity within the state, urbanization, and potential for development.

 GEOG 4359.
 Transportation Geography.
 3 Hours.

 Students are introduced to the concepts, theories, and methods of transportation geography.
 Students cover transportation infrastructure, modes of terminals, transportation economics, urban transportation, logistics, and transportation planning.
 In addition, students course cover various analytical techniques applied in transportation analysis, such as network analysis, gravity models, location-allocation modeling, and geographic information systems in transportation studies.

 Students focus on a number of topics and concepts that fall within the sub-discipline of cultural geography.
 Students engage in place-based learning, with the primary emphasis being a field experience that directly exposes students to processes and concepts introduced and discussed in the classroom.
 These may include migration, urbanization, economic transformations, demographic change, social and technological change, racial segregation, civil rights, heritage tourism and other topics.
 Writing enhanced.